cmeeren/Faqt/README.md

 ## A motivating example

 Here is an example of what you can do with Faqt.
 Simply use `Should()` to start asserting, whether in a unit test or for validating preconditions etc. in domain code (the latter is demonstrated below).
+For subsequent calls to `Should` in the same chain, use `Should(())` (double parentheses - this is required for subject names to work properly).
 Like FluentAssertions, all assertions support an optional "because" parameter that will be used in the output.

 ```f#
 type Customer =